On the Representation Collapse of Sparse Mixture of Experts: Conclusion

 \section{Conclusion}

-In this work, we point out the representation collapse issue in sparse mixture-of-experts models, and propose a routing algorithm that estimates the routing scores on a low-dimensional hypersphere.
+In this work, we point out the representation collapse issue in sparse mixture-of-experts (SMoE) models, and propose a routing algorithm that estimates the routing scores on a low-dimensional hypersphere.
 We conduct extensive experiments on cross-lingual language model pre-training.
 Experimental results across various benchmarks demonstrate that our method brings consistent improvements over SMoE baselines in terms of both language modeling and fine-tuning performance.
 Besides, our method alleviates the trend toward representation collapse and achieves more consistent routing.
+We are going to improve the work from the following perspectives.
+First, most current \our{} experiments are conducted on language tasks, such as multilingual language model pre-training, and machine translation.
+We will also evaluate the proposed method on vision pretraining~\citep{beit,beit2} and multimodal pretraining~\citep{beit3}.
+Second, we would like to report the results of scaling up model size.
+The performance gain tends to be greater with a larger number of experts.

+\paragraph{Ethical Considerations} One of the negative societal impacts of training large-scale models is the high computational and environmental cost.
+Our paper focuses on improving SMoE, which is usually more efficient than dense model training with the same number of parameters.
+So better SMoE algorithms potentially save required computation and lessen CO2 emissions from computing.
+Moreover, \our{} improves multilingual pre-training and fine-tuning, so that we can better transfer cross-lingual knowledge from high- to low-resource languages.
+The bless of larger model size brought by SMoE reduces the parameter conflicts of multilinguality, while keeping the computation cost manageable.